 What is Hypnosis?
-Hypnosis provision in Edinburgh, Falkirk, Stirling, Glasgow.
+Hypnosis provision in Edinburgh, Falkirk, Dublin, Glasgow.

 Hypnosis is a state of focused relaxation.
 You are not asleep, you are not under anyone’s control.
 In some ways your attention is more alert and focused, but fewer cognitive variables are being paid attention too.
 Therefore the attention you do pay, is deeper and more profound.
 It is also sometimes known as an altered state of conciousness, and shares this characteristic with NLP altered state, meditation, dozing and deep prayer.
 The actual state of hypnosis is between full alertness and sleep and is completely natural.
 Indeed you pass through it each time you fall asleep, each time you wake up.
 If you have ever thought you heard something while dozing, only to awaken and find out you imagined it, then you experienced natural hypnogogic hallucination.
 This happens as you naturally pass through hypnosis and memories get jumbled up with reality and seem like current sensory data.

 How is it different to being awake in terms of psychological work?
 What effect does hypnosis have on conciousness?